Jakanapes/ComicVine/README.md

     chars = ComicVine::API.characters

-Pagination will return nil if you are at either end of the list
+Pagination will return nil if you are at either end of the list, otherwise it will update the object allowing for looping

     chars.next_page
     chars.prev_page